+☆ Tel: 01296 337354

-Fax: 07000 293931
+☆ Fax: 07000 293931

-\ EMail: neotokyo@wildnet.co.uk
+☆ EMail: neotokyo@wildnet.co.uk

-\ Hong Kong is the leading exporting country in Asia, so by contacting our export office, not only will you have the choice of a huge range of VIDEOGAME HARDWARE, SOFTWARE, ACCESSORIES, ADD-ONS, VCD/DVD PLAYERS AND MOVIES at the lowest possible price but you will also have the reassurance of knowing that you are dealing with professionals who have six years' experience of exporting from the Far East.
+Hong Kong is the leading exporting country in Asia, so by contacting our export office, not only will you have the choice of a huge range of VIDEOGAME HARDWARE, SOFTWARE, ACCESSORIES, ADD-ONS, VCD/DVD PLAYERS AND MOVIES at the lowest possible price but you will also have the reassurance of knowing that you are dealing with professionals who have six years' experience of exporting from the Far East.

-☆ Internet users can also benefit from our new web based ordering system - or you can contact us any way you wish for a complete price list.
+Internet users can also benefit from our new web based ordering system - or you can contact us any way you wish for a complete price list.

 Fax: +852 8101 8816

 EMail: fusion@pacific.abel.co.uk

+118 GALLERY EDGE OCTOBER 199

 Gallery

 Few games can boast sales of over three million, but that's what the CGI-packed adventure Myst achieved.
 Now its creator has unveiled the successor, Riven, and the wealth of sumptuous locales it contains...

-Few CGI artists have the vision and expertise of US developer Cyan, the team behind the three-millionselling Myst and its long-awaited sequel Riven.
+Few CGI artists have the vision and expertise of US developer Cyan, the team behind the three-million-selling Myst and its long-awaited sequel Riven.
 The game's photorealistic look comes from the textures, many of which were sourced from scanned photographs from a trip to Santa Fe.
 There are around 4,000 frames in the game which occupy over two hours of video playback.
-Images rendered by Cyan using SoftImage
+Images rendered by Cyan using Softlmage

-The standard of CGI set by Cyan presented a considerable drain on the company's resources during Riven's development - four SGI Challenge L servers were packed to the max with terrabytes of graphic data rendered in Softmage.
+The standard of CGI set by Cyan presented a considerable drain on the company's resources during Riven's development - four SGI Challenge L servers were packed to the max with terrabytes of graphic data rendered in SoftImage.

-Artistic influences for the

 Artistic influences for the vast and imaginative locations ranged from African, Arabic and Celtic civilisations.

-Images rendered by Cyan using Softlmage
+Images rendered by Cyan using Softimage

 These colourful images are from Glasgow-based Red Lemon Studios' forthcoming Aironauts, a kind of futuristic 'PilotWings with weapons' wherein dangerous prison inmates serving multiple life sentences are forced to take part in a 'Running Man'-style television show, fighting each other within huge arenas for the public's entertainment and promised freedom.
-Images rendered using 3D Studio v4, 3D Studio Max by Red Lemon Studios' Michael Kane
+Images rendered using 3D Studio v4, 3D Studio Max by Red Lemon Studios' Michael Kane tmages rendered using 3D Studio by Innerloop's Rune Spaans in Oslo, Norway